 Being in the company of surfers, I was told that we were waking up at 6am to ‘catch the waves’ before we move into Ubud itself.
 The ‘surf’ in Bali is apparently one of the best in the world so I happily watched the surfers whilst sitting on a black sand beach.
 The sand is black from the volcanic ash.
 Little did I know that there are 4 active volcanoes on the small island of Bali and as I travelled around the island, I noticed the volcanoes all around me.
 Looming in the distance just dormant.
 Waiting to erupt.

-Paul and I finally arrived in Ubud while the surfers headed south chasing the wind.
+I finally arrived in Ubud while the surfers headed south chasing the wind.
 I loved Ubud.
-Again, we stayed in an overwhelmingly beautiful homestay with its own family temple in the middle of the gardens.
+Again, I stayed in an overwhelmingly beautiful homestay with its own family temple in the middle of the gardens.
 The place is called Ojek’s Homestay and comes highly recommended.
 I stayed in a female dorm which had no doors and huge bay windows letting all the light shine into the room.
 Even though security was at an absolute minimum here, I felt very safe.

 Ubud in general is vibrant and full of energy but has a sense of peace about it too.
 It’s the hub of the island so there was no shortage of temples.
 However, being the hub, it has one big main road which is noisy, hectic and chaotic.
 The absolute opposite to the rest of the place.
 As soon as you turn off that road into the side streets, you are met with tranquillity and countryside.
 It’s a bizarre mixture of vibes but I suppose people have to get about somehow.
 Ubud is full of quirky cafes, unique shops, yoga barns and PALM TREES!
 So many people come to Ubud for the best vegan food, challenging yoga and meditation practices and I understood now why people spend the majority of the travel time here in Ubud.

-Stuff we did in Ubud.
-We casually climbed one active volcano called Mount Batun at 2am in the morning.
+WHAT TO DO IN UBUD: We casually climbed one active volcano called Mount Batun at 2am in the morning.
 We’re both welsh and been hiking all our lives so we thought, Ha!
 This’ll be dog easy.
 Quickly it became a reminder of how unfit I have become living in Thailand and driving my motorbike everywhere and having no mountains available to climb.
 We started out at 2am and got to the top at approximately 6am ready for the sunrise.
 The climb itself was an awesome experience and the views of the sunset rising over the volcanoes is something I will never forget.
 One thing I will say about this trip is you have to book it through a tour guide and the total number of people going up there every morning easily exceeds 200.
 Kinda annoying when you’re trying to get that instagram worthy picture but you have a group of Chinese tourists and the German with the big head in front of you refusing to move…

 Of course we trekked through the Rice Paddies.
 Just Wow.
 Who would’ve thought rice farming would be such a beautiful sight?!
 We met some of the workers there who happily posed for a picture and then quickly demanded money (so be careful when taking pictures!).
 They are seemed really happy even though the work is tiring and gruelling.
 We even watched one worker climb a coconut tree with no branches right to the top to knock down the ripen coconuts.
 These people continue to amaze me.